koto-lang/koto/docs/language/functions.md

 check!
 234
 ```

-The `return` keyword can be used to exit the function early with a result.
+## Return

+When the function should be exited early, the `return` keyword can be used.

 ```koto
 f = |n|